-Teddy caught her reflection in the hallway mirror and staggered backward.
+On the way out, Teddy caught her reflection in the hallway mirror and staggered backward.
 It was a hideous sight to see herself like this— a far stretch from the dragon and wench and pickle and pumpkin that had come before.
 She raised a hand to the missing teeth in her mask.
 She felt quite menacing.
-Her stomach lurched like there was something living within.
+Her stomach lurched like there was something living within it.
 “Actually, Dad, can we skip school and go to the movies instead?
 I don’t know if the kids at school can handle how amazing I look.”

 At first, no one knew it was Teddy.
 “Morning!” she said to the shrieks and moans of her peers.
 Classmates jumped out of her way and watched on to ensure she had passed by without interaction— a strange yet powerful ostracization— until Piper.